This document describes steps to identify and address critical security vulnerabilities in SD-WAN based on PSIRT advisories dated June 4 and 15, 2026.

 A: Collect admin-tech files from all control components (vSmart, vManage, vBond) before any upgrade or configuration change to preserve diagnostic data and any potential indicators of compromise.
 Then open a Cisco TAC case and upload the admin-techs so TAC can analyze them.

-Q: Has Cisco released a software fix for this vulnerability?
+Q: Has Cisco released a software fix for these vulnerabilities?

-A: Exploitation of this vulnerability requires netadmin privileges.
-Per the advisory, an unauthenticated attacker can obtain those privileges only through valid credentials or through exploitation of CVE-2026-20182 or CVE-2026-20127.
-Ensuring control components are upgraded to the fixed releases for those prior advisories addresses the known unauthenticated paths to obtaining the privileges required to exploit this vulnerability.
+A: Exploitation of these vulnerabilities requires an authenticated user.
+An unauthenticated attacker can obtain those credentials only through valid credentials or through exploitation of CVE-2026-20182 or CVE-2026-20127.
+Ensuring control components are upgraded to the fixed releases for those prior advisories addresses the known unauthenticated paths to obtaining the privileges required to exploit these vulnerabilities.
 The admin-tech analysis in Step 3 helps determine whether any indicators of compromise are present in the files reviewed.

 Q: Do I need to collect admin-techs from all control components?